carbon-design-system/tanstack-carbon/README.md

 for every table you build.
-It becomes most useful when constructing complex tables because of the ease and convenience of the data handling it provides, particularly around filtering, column customization, column resizing, editable cells, nested rows, etc. This library is meant to be used together with the Data table components from `@carbon/react` or `@carbon/web-components`, and is not a replacement for those components because it's a headless library with no UI components.
+It becomes most useful when constructing complex tables because of the ease and convenience of the data handling it provides, particularly around filtering, column customization, column resizing, editable cells, nested rows, etc. This library is meant to be used together with the data table components from `@carbon/react` or `@carbon/web-components`, and is not a replacement for those components because it's a headless library with no UI components.